downson-lang/downson/SPECIFICATION.md

 ### Custom Primitive Types

-On top of the built-in primitive types, custom primitive types can be added to downson.
+In addition to the built-in primitive types, custom primitive types can be added to downson.

 An implementation of the downson specification is **required** to provide hooks for user-defined code to parse and process *primitive literals* of custom primitive types.